Ten Things To Know About Travel To CubaApril 9, 2019

 #1.
 The most common travel authorization (“travel license”) is “support for the Cuban people” for individual travelers

 American travel to Cuba must fall under one of twelve authorized categories.

 The “people-to-people” travel license had previously been utilized for group tours with a U.S. company.
-That license was eliminated on June 5, 2019 and can no longer be used.
-Existing reservations for land travel made prior to June 5, 2019 are not impacted.
-Existing reservations for cruise travel are cancelled effective immediately.
+That license was eliminated on June 5, 2019, and can no longer be used.

-Travel under the “support for the Cuban people” license may be utilized by individual travelers.
-One way to comply with this license is to have a full-time schedule of activities that support private sector business in Cuba.
+Travel under the “Support for the Cuban people” license may be utilized by individual travelers.
+One way to comply with this license is to have a full-time schedule of activities that support private sector businesses in Cuba.
 Approved activities include staying in a private home such as an AirBNB, eating in private restaurants and shopping at private businesses.